Abrahamteguh/abrahamteguh/README.md

 ### Hello World, 👋 :earth_asia: :rocket: I'm Abraham

 I'm abraham as an engineer at telecommunication industry.
-But i'm also love :love: about data science.
+But i'm also love :heart: about data science.
 Currently active learning anything about data science.